 I understand that parents do get worn down; often they’ll try to be consistent, but if they don’t see change right away, they give up.
 Personally, I think giving up after a few days or weeks is one of the biggest mistakes you can make as a parent.
 Changing a behavior takes a long time and it takes consistent application of new principles and ideas in order for kids to incorporate them on the inside.
 And until then, your child needs a parent to structure his life and set limits on him, because he’s a kid—not a little adult.
 Children don’t think like adults, they don’t see the world the same way as adults do, and they don’t experience things the way we do.

 A young child’s mind works very differently from ours, and so does an adolescent’s.
 Until their early twenties, kids’ minds are constantly shifting and changing in the way they operate.
-If you talk to a guy who’s 21, he usually wants the same thing as a kid who’s 16 does: a car, an apartment, a girlfriend, a stereo system.
+If you talk to a guy who’s 21, he usually wants the same thing as a kid who’s 16 does: a car, an apartment, a girlfriend, electronics.
 He hasn’t changed very much; he’s not yet an adult.
 If you talk to that same person when he’s 30, he’ll say he wants security and predictability.
 Perhaps he wants a career that’s worthwhile, or wants to make some money.
 He’s thinking about saving money, investing in things, and his future.
 Most 22 year olds aren’t thinking along those lines yet because their brains are still developing.